aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

     As a workaround, you can create a new table (without enabling the tiered storage) and copy the data from the original table (with the tiered storage :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`) to the new table.
 As soon as the data is copied to the new table, you can remove the original table.

-* With the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`, it's not possible to connect to an external existing S3 or cloud storage bucket.
+* With the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`, it's not possible to connect to an external existing object storage or cloud storage bucket.

 What's next
 -----------